Pro-Hamas newspaper back on sale in West Bank in new unity step

-RAMALLAH, West Bank (Reuters) - A pro-Islamist newspaper was sold in the West Bank on Saturday for the first time in seven years, another sign of a Palestinian unity pact that prompted Israel to suspend peace talks with Palestinian President Mahmoud Abbas.
+RAMALLAH, West Bank, May 10 (Reuters) - A pro-Islamist newspaper was sold in the West Bank on Saturday for the first time in seven years, another sign of a Palestinian unity pact that prompted Israel to suspend peace talks with Palestinian President Mahmoud Abbas.

 His Palestinian Authority (PA) permitted printers to roll out the tabloid, “Falasteen”, Arabic for Palestine, three days after Hamas Islamists in control of Gaza allowed a leading West Bank daily to be sold in their midst.